LudovicaLV/LudovicaLV.github.io/Dyadic_behaviour_method/index.md

 We used the integrated development environment [RStudio](https://rstudio.com/) to perform all the analysis.

-### Empirical data: African elephant GPS relocation data <br />
+### R Data frames (empirical data) <br />

-The empirical relocation data will be provided should the manuscript be accepted.
+- We provide the data frames for each pair of interest (DataFrames.zip) named "DataFramex_y_z.RData", where x and y indicate the individual ID (see Tables 7-9 in SOF) and z the data frequency.
+These data frames contain the time stamps, pair distance, locations, absolute and relative headings and their difference for each individual.
+These values are calculated for each point which is at the appropriate chosen frequency with respect to its consecutive time point.
+We also provide the data frame of the female-male pair of interest (DataFrame_Pair.RData), which also provides the calculated heading difference and speed for both individual.

+- The R code for the creation of the dataframe for the analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrame.R).

 ### R code for the analysis - empirical data <br />

-- The R code for the creation of the dataframe for the analysis (DataFrame_Pair.RData) can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) (DataFrame.R).

 - The R code for the individual analysis can be dowloaded [here](http://doi.org/10.5281/zenodo.4928382) both for the barplots (Ind_behaviour_barplot.R) and for the statistical analysis (Ind_behaviour_stat_analysis.R).
 This code has been used to generate Figure 9.